snuxlab/website/paper.md

 - **Not Too Much, Nor Too Less: Investigating Which Information Should Be Shared for Awareness Between Remote Workers**
   _Soobin Cho, Bongwon Suh, and Joongseek Lee_
-  Extended Abstract - 23th Computer Supported Cooperative Work and Social Computing (CSCW 2020)
+  Extended Abstract - 23th Conference on Computer Supported Cooperative Work and Social Computing (CSCW 2020)

 - **Utilizing Response Time to Find In-between Ratings within Likes and Dislikes**
   _Minjoon Kim, Yoojung Kim, and Joong-seek Lee_